OFAI/python-llms-wrapper/docs/index.md

 **IMPORTANT** This is still work in progress!
 API may change and documentation is still work in progress!

-The `llms_wrapper` Python package is an opnionated library based on the excellen [`litelmm`](https://github.com/BerriAI/litellm) package to simplify using diverse LLMs from many different providers.
+The `llms_wrapper` Python package is an opinionated library based on the excellent [`litelmm`](https://github.com/BerriAI/litellm) package to simplify using diverse LLMs from many different providers.